Frequently asked questions about CROC

 Does CROC ever sell or breed animals?

 CROC is not a breeding or animal sales facility, and all reptiles & exotic animals shown in my programs are either rescues or personal pets that are not used for breeding purposes.
-I occasionally offer chicken eggs for sale from my own chicken flock.
+I may occasionally have animals that were surrendered to me available for rehoming, or try to place retiring exhibit animals into pet homes when the need arises, but I do not sell animals as a primary business function.
+I offer chicken eggs and chicks for sale through my farm entity Flustered Clucks.

 What is the difference between CROC and other people who offer "reptile shows"?